3 Habits of Highly Successful Salespeople

 All three of these behaviors can be taught, and they can be easily replicated by lower performers when they’re given the opportunity to observe ‘A players.’

-By empowering the whole sales organization to capture their wisdom and insights via bite-sized videos featuring tips, strategies, tactics and “win stories,” the best salespeople in your organization can instantly pass along their knowledge, wisdom and experience to the rest of the team.
+By empowering the whole sales organization to capture their wisdom and insights via bite-sized videos featuring tips, strategies, tactics and “win stories,” effective salespeople in your organization can instantly pass along their knowledge, wisdom and experience to the rest of the team.
 Best of all, their blueprints for success can be accessed by the other reps whenever and wherever they need them most.